 The Progression Guide

-New characters begin the game with zero experience (EXP).
-New characters receive EXP equivalent to the word count of their starting character background/bio.
+New characters begin the game with zero experience (EXP) points.
+New characters receive EXP equivalent to the word count of their starting character background/biography.

 Characters grow in EXP over time and level up.
 With higher EXP, a character will become more powerful over time.
 With more power comes more potential for exploration and adventure.

 When it comes to player-versus-player combat or player-versus-boss combat, a character's EXP matters greatly.
 For more details on that aspect of the game, check the Combat Guide.

 To make a character more powerful you must earn EXP by contributing to role-play sessions.
 The more you write in your sessions the more EXP you earn.
-At the end of every completed role-play session EXP is awarded.
+At the end of every completed role-play session, EXP points are awarded accordingly.

-The longer each post is, the more points the session will be worth.
+The longer each post, the more points the session will be worth.
 More words means more EXP.
-The more writing you do as a character, the more powerful that character will become.
+So basically, the more writing you do as your character, the more powerful that character will become.

 For example, a specific post during a role-play session is 320 words long, that post is worth 320 EXP.
 If it's 500 words long, it's worth 500 EXP.
 It doesn't get any easier than that, right?
-Special considerations apply to different session types, but at the base level, word count directly equals EXP.
+Special considerations apply to different session types, but at the base level, words typed directly equals EXP gained.

 Leveling up in Solaris RPG is very simple.
 The formula for determining a characters level goes like this: